STMicroelectronics/X-CUBE-NFC4/Projects/NUCLEO-L476RG/Examples/GPO/README.md

 ### <b>How to use it?</b>

--   In order to make the program work, you must do the following:
+*   In order to make the program work, you must do the following:
-    - WARNING: before opening the project with any toolchain be sure your folder installation path is not too in-depth since the toolchain may report errors after building.
+    * WARNING: before opening the project with any toolchain be sure your folder installation path is not too in-depth since the toolchain may report errors after building.
-    - Open STM32CubeIDE (this firmware has been successfully tested with Version 1.10.1).
-Alternatively you can use the Keil uVision toolchain (this firmware has been successfully tested with V5.37.0) or the IAR toolchain   (this firmware has been successfully tested with Embedded Workbench V9.20.1).
+    * The tested tool chain and environment is explained in the Release notes
+    * Open the suitable toolchain (STM32CubeIDE, IAR, Keil) and open the project for the required STM32 Nucleo board
-    - Rebuild all files and load your image into target memory.
+    * Rebuild all files and load your image into target memory.
-    - Run the example.
+    * Run the example.
-    - Alternatively, you can download the pre-built binaries in "Binary" folder included in the distributed package.
+    * Alternatively, you can download the pre-built binaries in “Binary” folder included in the distributed package.

 ### <b>Author</b>